dags-/SpongeMD/README.md

 ```
 #### Templating
 TextMU implements a basic templating system that allows you to define preset TextMU strings containing named
- variables which get replaced by the arguments you provide each time you render the string to a Text.
+ variables which get replaced by the arguments you provide each time you render the string to a Text object.

 Variables are defined by encapsulating the variable name inside braces: `{my_variable}`
 Templates are created using the MarkupSpec object: